Best big panel vans 2021

 If that's not quite what you're after, there are off-the-shelf conversions, including Loloader, Luton, box van, tipper (including a lightweight aluminium version) and dropside variants, while going for the chassis cab opens up a variety of dedicated conversions from accredited suppliers.

 Throw in the option of front or rear-wheel drive, and the Master really does cater for nearly every requirement.
 That includes electrification, with the Master ZE offering zero emissions driving for urban deliveries.
+Even better is that nearly all of the diesel Master's conversion options are also offered on the ZE variant.

 The most recent update to the Master introduced more car-like touches, and as ever it's a decent place to sit, with that tall driving position delivering a great view out.
 All of these attributes are shared with the Nissan NV400, which is essentially the same van (bar the electric option), with a 5-year warranty where the Master's is 3 years.
 Both have a 100,000-mile limit, though.

-While the rest of the Vauxhall van range turns to the PSA Group for its source material with the new Combo and Vivaro models, the Movano carries on in its Renault Master-based guise.
+While the rest of the Vauxhall van range turns to the PSA Group for its source material with the latest Combo and Vivaro models, the Movano carries on in its Renault Master-based guise.
 However, an update in 2019 saw the Movano get improved tech to help keep it competitive, much like the Master with which it shares so much.

 Go for a top-spec Movano, and you can benefit from Vauxhall's Intellilink touchscreen infotainment system, while the latest connectivity means fleet operators can monitor vehicles and manage vehicles live.